basarat/typescript-async/02 promise/README.md

       // Control the fate of second
       return new Promise((res, rej) => rej(new Error('example')));
 ```

-* If you *throw* an error, then the second promise is rejected.
+Any runtime exceptions in the then callback also result in a rejection of the promise.

+* A quick example would to be to explicitly  *throw* an error.
 ```js
       // Control the fate of second
       throw new Error('example');
 ```
-* If there is a JavaScript runtime error, then again the second promise is rejected e.g. using an undeclared variable.
+* Another possibility of a runtime exception is programming errors, like using an undeclared variable.

 ```js
       // Control the fate of second